 Finally, let $X\to Y$ and $X^\prime\to Y$ be projective crepant resolutions and let $\psi \colon X \dashrightarrow X^\prime$ be the resulting rational map over $Y$.
 Then $\psi$ is an isomorphism in codimension one \cite[Corollary 3.54]{KollarMori}, so we may identify the relative N\'{e}ron--Severi spaces of $X$ and $X^\prime$ over $Y$ via strict transform along $\psi$.
 This, in turn, identifies $\mr{Mov}(X/Y)$ and $\mr{Mov}(X^\prime/Y)$ as fans; see \cite[Definition~1.10(3)]{HuKeel00}. \end{proof}

-\begin{remark} In one way or another, the proof of Lemma~\ref{lem:BCHM} relies on \cite{BCHM}, because in order to understand the decomposition of $\Mov(X/Y)$ beyond the nef cone cone $X$ over $Y$, one must know that flops exist in arbitrary dimension.
+\begin{remark} The proof of Lemma~\ref{lem:BCHM} relies on \cite{BCHM}, because in order to understand the decomposition of $\Mov(X/Y)$ beyond the nef cone cone $X$ over $Y$, one must know that flops exist in arbitrary dimension.
 For projective resolutions constructed by VGIT, an alternative approach is given in \cite{BCS}. \end{remark}

 Namikawa~\cite{NamikawaMDS} proves that the fan decomposition from Lemma~\ref{lem:BCHM} is given by intersecting the movable cone with the complement of a hyperplane arrangement $\mc{D}_Y \subset N^1(X/Y)$.
 By Lemma~\ref{lem:BCHM}, the fan decomposition depends only on $Y$ and hence so does the hyperplane arrangement.
 Namikawa introduces the action of a group $W_Y$ on $N^1(X/Y)$, depending only on $Y$ \cite{Namikawa} and, moreover, the movable cone is a fundamental domain for this action \cite{BLPWAst}.